rhythm0ne/liteIM-telegram/README.md

 ## 1. What is Lite.IM?

-Lite.IM is a full-featured, conversational cryptocurrency wallet designed for use with SMS and instant messaging.
+Lite.IM is a full-featured, conversational cryptocurrency wallet designed for use via SMS and instant messaging.
 Users can signup and create their wallet, send and receive cryptocurrency, and manage their funds all with a simple set of commands, without ever leaving their favorite instant messaging or SMS app.

 Lite.IM currently supports litecoin transactions via Telegram Messager and SMS for U.S. mobile phone numbers, with additional platform and region support in development.